How can virtual volunteers help your church?

 In addition, there are a variety of online tools that will help.
 For example, a meal manager might use Meal Train or Perfect Potluck to organize who's bringing what.
 Event planners will want to take advantage of free event management software.
 Churches can get free access to premium apps via Google for Nonprofits.
 With the myriad internet resources available, most virtual volunteers will be able to complete their tasks with little to no added expense.

 A church leader will still have to recruit, train and manage the volunteers who are working from home.
 Church social media policies and codes of conduct, among other things, will have to be discussed with volunteers as well.
 There are a variety of volunteer management software programs that can help with the logistics.
-In addition, Serviceleader.org offers a wealth of information in helping nonprofits kickstart a virtual volunteer program.

 The important thing to remember is that everyone has something to give.
 Everybody can contribute, but sometimes it takes a little thought and creativity to open the doors for everyone’s participation.
 Even when they can’t be physically present, there are a lot of people who would love to lend a hand.
 Make a plan and start recruiting virtual volunteers today.